calistanguyen/climb-on/README.md

 React JS and SCSS

 Back end:
+Database: PostgresSql
-Currently plan on integrating PostgresSQL with ReactJS using Postgraphile and GraphQL
+Integrated with my application using Graphql and Postgraphile

 ## How to Setup Working Environment